-- generally no allergies unless if the patient is allergic to silicone and its byproducts
+- generally no allergies unless the patient is allergic to silicone and its byproducts

 - great for facial asymmetries

-- surgical procedure done as an outpatient basis, and will need a few days of down time because of pain and swelling
+- surgical procedure is done on an outpatient basis and will need a few days of downtime because of pain and swelling

 - shifting or settling of the implant may occur, requiring more surgeries for correction